erxclau/erxclau/README.md

 Previously, I worked at The Texas Tribune as a data visuals fellow and an engineering fellow.

-I currently study computer science, science, technology, and society (STS), and digital studies at the University of Michigan.
+I study computer science and digital studies at the University of Michigan.